Flour and Grain Exchange Building: History and architecture

 The Flour and Grain Exchange Building was built from 1891 to 1893 for its original occupant, the Boston Chamber of Commerce on land donated for that purpose by Henry Melville Whitney.
 It was designed by the firm of Shepley, Rutan and Coolidge (now Shepley Bulfinch), founded by the successors of Henry Hobson Richardson, and in the Romanesque Revival style often associated with Richardson.
-The building exterior is of pink Milford granite.
+The building exterior is of Milford pink granite.

 The Flour and Grain Exchange Building is seven stories tall, with two additional stories in a cylindrical turret at the west end.
-The ornate facade features three-storey roundheaded windows at the middle floors.
+The ornate façade features three-story roundheaded windows at the middle floors.
 Triangular attic dormers topped by crocket finials at the turret give a crown-like aspect to the conical roof.